ONE-ON-ONE WITH ALEX KOVALEV

 A version of this article first appeared as the cover story of Спорт-Экспресс under the title, “‘Я зол на Крикунова. Вообще не уважаю его’. Интервью-бомба Алексея Ковалева.”

 For someone tagged with the title of an “enigma” throughout his playing career, Olympic and Stanley Cup champion Alexei Kovalev is remarkably blunt on virtually any topic.
 From a video game addiction that impacted his play to a disagreement with former Russia coach Vladimir Krikunov, the man they call AK-27 sat down with me in Shanghai for a two-hour discussion.
-With dazzling skill and speed throughout his playing career, Kovalev’s legacy is definitive—the opposite of the tired adjective that struggles to define him.
+With dazzling skill that still characterizes his playing career, Kovalev’s legacy appears more concrete than the tired adjective so often used to define him.

 Sport-Express (SE): Sergey Samsonov said that you were the most technically gifted hockey player he has ever played against.
 Evgeny Kuznetsov said that there is not a single person who measures up to your skill.
 Did you ever play against someone whose skills you felt were superior?